Jamie Roberts: First test

 Roberts was named in the centre with O'Driscoll for the first test match in Durban.
 The Lions lost narrowly 26–21, despite a late comeback and their outscoring the opposition by three tries to two.
-In the game Roberts released his partner to set up the first try for Tom Croft.
+In the game Roberts offloaded to O'Driscoll to set up the first try for Tom Croft.
 He made a tandem tackle with O'Driscoll on winger JP Pietersen, knocking him back 20 m.
 His partnership with O'Driscoll was touted as one of the Lions' best centre combinations ever.

 Second test

 Roberts was selected again with O'Driscoll in the centre for the match at Loftus Versfeld.
 This was significant for Roberts because it was where he had played his first test in the centre (and also his first ever match at centre).
 He had a quieter game and never missed a tackle.
 But it wasn't enough for the Lions as they went down 28–25 to last minute Morné Steyn penalty from 53 m out.
 This gave the Springboks an unassailable 2–0 lead in the series, to give them revenge for the 1997 defeat that the Boks had suffered to the Lions.
 They also outscored the Lions three tries to one with JP Pietersen, Bryan Habana and Jacque Fourie all scoring.
 Rob Kearney scored the Lions try.
 Roberts was taken off in 69th minute due to a sprained wrist and replaced by Ronan O'Gara.
 This proved costly as O'Gara missed a tackle which led to Fourie's try and conceded the penalty which Steyn kicked.
 Roberts wasn't the only one to pick up an injury.
 Props Gethin Jenkins (broken cheekbone), Adam Jones (dislocated shoulder) and centre partner Brian O'Driscoll (concussion) all picking up injuries.
-This led to uncontested scrums, which favoured the Springboks as they were being destroyed.
+This led to uncontested scrums, which favoured the Springboks.
 This is what many believed to be the difference.

 This next day, coach Ian McGeechan announced that both props Jenkins and Jones would miss the final test and Roberts and O'Driscoll were major doubts.
 The following Monday, it was announced that O'Driscoll would be flying home but Roberts along with Tommy Bowe, would most likely play in the final test.
 But when the team was announced, Roberts' place was taken by Riki Flutey with Tommy Bowe in the outside centre.
-They said that he hadn't quite recovered.
 The Lions would go on to win 28–9 in the final test against a new look Springbok team, but the series was still lost 2–1.
 Roberts was selected as the Lions Player of the Series.